nrwl/ci/README.md

     # If you know exactly how many agents you have available, it is recommended to set this so we can more
     # reliably distribute the tasks.
     number-of-agents: 3

+    # [OPTIONAL] A multi-line string containing non-secret environment variables which need to be passed from the parent workflow
+    # to the reusable workflow.
+The variables are defined in form `VARIABLE_NAME=value`
+    #
+    # NOTE: Environment variables cannot contain values derived from ${{ secrets }}
+    # because of how reusable workflows work
+    environment-variables: |
+      ""

     # [OPTIONAL] A multi-line string representing any bash commands (separated by new lines) which should
     # run sequentially, directly on the main job BEFORE executing any of the parallel commands which